-Scannable is a small addition to the smart explorer's tool-belt.
+Scannable is a small addition to the smart explorer's (as in your) tool-belt.
 Also, eye candy.

 It provides a scanner item that can survey the nearby area for points of interest.
 Scan results are visualized for a short while in a clean and readable manner, either as in-world highlights or appropriately positioned overlays.
 Did I mention eye candy yet?
 What results are shown depends on the modules in the scanner.
 Up to three modules may be installed at the same time.
 Default modules include:

 - entity detection (configurable to a specific entity)

 - block detection (configurable to a specific block)

 - structure detection (e.g. villages) (MC 1.11+ only!)